 - The military

-Some states offer student loan forgiveness programs for working in a certain field or for relocating to live as a permanent resident.
-State forgiveness programs are separate from federal student loan forgiveness programs.
+Some states also offer student loan forgiveness programs to their residents.
+Spoiler alert: State forgiveness programs are not the same as federal student loan forgiveness programs.

 Perkins Loan cancellation

-If you worked in public service and received a Federal Perkins Loan after October 7, 1998, your loan may qualify for Perkins Loan cancellation.
+Your loan may qualify for cancellation if you worked in public service and received a Perkins Loan after October 7, 1998.

 To qualify for the Perkins Loan cancellation program, you must: